-1. Accessibility is a legal mandate
+1. Following a legal mandate

 - Keeping pace with the changing technology

 According to a Facebook study, video ads with closed captions increase video view time by an average of 12%.
-In other words, when the content is simpler to access and understand, users are easily drawn towards it.
+In other words, when the content is simpler to access and understand, users are easily drawn to it.

 When you provide accessible content, i.e., content which is easy to navigate, offers text clarity, allows ease of use, is visually aesthetic, and offers keyboard operability, learners of all abilities can use it, and there is no limitation on the user base.